Teaching Artists

 Nature Study

 Kristy grew up in central Florida exploring the woods, swimming in springs, and making day trips to the beach.
 Through these experiences, she developed a deep love for the natural world and decided to pursue a degree in Biology at Florida Gulf Coast University.
 After graduating, she joined the Peace Corps and served in rural Kenya as a Science teacher.
-After returning to the US, Kristy joined AmeriCorps and started her career as an environmental educator in Western North Carolina.
+Returning to the US, Kristy joined AmeriCorps and started her career as an environmental educator in Western North Carolina.
 She’s been educating youth about the natural world across the southeastern US for the past 10 years.
 In 2014, she decided to return to school.
 She attended the University of Florida and received a master’s degree in Ecology.
 She focused her studies on environmental education, tropical conservation, and sustainable development.

 GR Summer Arts – Interns